PySimpleGUI/PySimpleGUI/docs/index.md

 * Table Update method complete
 * Turned off expand when packing row frame... was accidentally turned on (primary reason for this release)
 * Try added to Image Update so won't crash if bad image passed in

+### 3.11.0 & 1.11.0
+* Syncing up the second digit of the releases so that they stay in sync better.  the 2.7 release is built literally from the 3.x code so they really are the same
+* Reworked Read call... significantly.
+* Realtime buttons work with timeouts or blocking read
+* Removed default value parm on Buttons and Button Updates
+* New Tree Element parm show_expanded.
+Causes Tree to be shown as fully expanded
+* Tree Element now returns which rows are selected when Read
+* New Window method BringToFront
+* Shortcut buttons no longer close windows!
+* Added CloseButton, CButton that closes the windows

 ### Upcoming